valenciakarlos/5Gcdemo_with_3UEs/README.md

     <img src="images/if_config.PNG"/>
 </p>

+All the configuration files for the network functions are built using ansible.
+You can access the default values inside the playbook file ``` Deploy5GCandUESim.yml ``` in section **vars**.

 Run the following Ansible playbook (password for sudo is required):
 ```
 cd 5Gcdemo_with_3UEs && ansible-playbook -K Deploy5GCandUESim.yml  -e  "internet_network_interface=<< internet network interface name>>"